S.P. Greaney loves trying new drink recipes and DIY drink kits.

 - This does still taste like gin but it also still tastes a bit like vodka.

-- Also this version didn't darken as much as the 500ml considering I left the juniper berries and botanicals in it for 7 days longer.
-That's probably because they were less in it.
+- This version didn't darken as much as the 500 ml considering I left the juniper berries and botanicals in it for 7 days longer.
+That's probably because there was less in it.

 - I think if you were to make gin from vodka at home you could buy the spices, herbs and juniper berries at a more affordable price in a shop or online.